TDZ-production/todoz/README.md

 ## Become a Todoz* Tester!

-Currently, our app is in the free and public pre-Alpha stage, and you can already try it by clicking on this **[link!](https://todoz.gfapp.eu/)** We want Todoz* to become something pleasant and intuitive to use, so we welcome any criticism and feedback!
+Currently, our app is in the free and public pre-Alpha stage, and you can already try it by clicking on this **[link!](https://todoz.app/)** We want Todoz* to become something pleasant and intuitive to use, so we welcome any criticism!
 You can provide anonymous feedback within the app or join our **[Discord](https://discord.gg/cP9Xa5TcuX)** community, where we share our production site and post current updates!
 ## Future Plans
-We are planning to make Todoz* available for **self-hosting** so that anyone can host their own to-do list for free if they wish!
+We are planning to make Todoz* available for **self-hosting** so that anyone can manage their own to-do list for free if they wish!

 ![Discrod](/Images/Discrod.png)